Calendula infused oil is easy to make!

 Suggestions for Use

 This gentle, soothing, medicinal oil is perfect for any application that requires oil.
-It can be used alone or incorporated into massage blends, face serums, wound healing formulas, lip balms, healing salves and everyday body butters.
+It can be used alone or incorporated into massage blends, face serums, wound healing formulas, lip balms, healing salves and an everyday body butter.
 It can be rubbed into an infant’s scalp to help reduce cradle cap and used on the other end for diaper rash.
 It would be a wonderful addition in blends designed to heal bruises or sore, inflamed muscles.

 Step-by-Step Instructions for Making Calendula Infused Oil